Glue42/core/tutorials/guides/vanilla-js/vanilla.md

 ## Introduction

 This tutorial is designed to walk you through every aspect of Glue42 Core.
-Starting from a project setup with the [**Glue42 Core CLI**](../../glue42-core/what-is-glue42-core/core-concepts/cli/index.html), initiating [**Glue42 Clients**](../../glue42-core/what-is-glue42-core/core-concepts/glue42-client/index.html), extending the applications with Interop capabilities, window management functionality, shared contexts integration and color channel linking.
+Starting from a project setup with the [**Glue42 Core CLI**](../../glue42-core/what-is-glue42-core/core-concepts/cli/index.html), initiating [**Glue42 Clients**](../../glue42-core/what-is-glue42-core/core-concepts/glue42-client/index.html), extending the applications with interop capabilities, window management functionality, shared contexts integration, color channel linking and application management.

 The following guide is going to use Vanilla JS and keep everything as simple as possible.
 The goal here is not to make perfect production-ready applications, but for you to get a feel for Glue42 Core and how you can use the platform to make awesome applications.